vapor/docs/3.0/docs/vapor/middleware.md

 services.register(middlewares)
 ```

-Given that thrown errors are immediately returned to the client, the CORSMiddleware must be listed before the ErrorMiddleware so that the errors can be received by browser clients.
+Given that thrown errors are immediately returned to the client, the CORSMiddleware must be listed _before_ the ErrorMiddleware; otherwise the HTTP error response will be returned without CORS headers, and cannot be read by the browser.

 ## Authentication and Sessions Middleware